By STEFANIE DAZIO and EUGENE GARCIA

 Boylan, who frantically radioed for help after he and four crew members sleeping above deck awoke to the fire, was the first man overboard and then told his crew to abandon ship rather than fight the fire, the indictment said.

-He is accused of failing to train his crew, conduct fire drills and post a roving night watchman on the boat when the fire ignited.
+He is accused of failing to train his crew, conduct fire drills and post a roving night watchman on the boat.